-I feel that my clients deserve to be treated as I would want to be treated; that their matters receive timely attention and the quality of work must be great.
-I always start each project making sure my client’s team and I are on the same page.
-This includes whether or not my services will be of a consulting nature or if a matter is instead intended to be litigated, which may require my retention as an expert witness.
-Since each matter is unique, my approach and plan for completing the engagement is tailored accordingly.
-Particularly in fraud and other forensic accounting investigations, I always recommend taking bite size chomps at the apple.
+This includes whether or not our services will be of a consulting nature or if a matter is instead intended to be litigated, which may require our retention as expert witnesses.
+Since each matter is unique, our approach and plan for completing the engagement is tailored accordingly.
+Particularly in fraud and other forensic accounting investigations, we always recommend taking bite size chomps at the apple.
 This allows us to regroup at appropriate points in the process to reassess what we now know to determine how and if we should proceed.